rl-86/Lab2-SpringBoot/README.md

 	* Place the .htpassword file in the nginx/ directory.

-5. Build the Encore Docker image.
-Make sure to provide the correct path to `infra-config.json`, located in the project root:
+5. Build the Encore Docker image, using PowerShell.
+Make sure to provide your exact path to `infra-config.json`, located in the project root:

 	```bash
 	encore build ./infra-config.json